 Rumors started swirling about the new bar last year.
 A member of the Facebook group What Kiwi Vegans Eat posted a screenshot from a survey she took online; one survey about Cadbury products featured a slide showing a chocolate bar with “vegan” printed on the front.

-When asked about the potential vegan Cadbury bar in an email, the brand told LIVEKINDLY: “We are very aware of the rise in consumer interest towards vegan products and we have a brilliant R&D team in Bournville who are focused entirely on new products and innovation.
+When asked about the potential vegan Cadbury bar in an email last year, the brand told LIVEKINDLY: “We are very aware of the rise in consumer interest towards vegan products and we have a brilliant R&D team in Bournville who are focused entirely on new products and innovation.
 Whilst there are no immediate plans for a vegan Cadbury bar, we have lots of exciting developments in the pipeline!”

 Known for its Dairy Milk chocolate bar, Cadbury is the second-largest confectionery brand in the world.

 *Note: A representative of the company that conducted the survey confirmed with LIVEKINDLY that the image was taken in breach of contract by a survey participant.
-No other details were given about the product launch.